2025–26 Men's England Hockey League season

-The 2025–26 Men's England Hockey League season is the 2025–26 season of England's field hockey league structure and the England Hockey Men's Championship Cup for men.
-The regular league season started on 20 September 2025 and ends on 28 March 2026.
-Surbiton are the defending league champions, having won the league in 2024–25 and Harborne would defend the cup.
+The 2025–26 Men's England Hockey League season is the 2025–26 season of England's field hockey league structure for men.

+The regular league season started on 20 September 2025 and ended on 29 March 2026.
+Surbiton are the defending league champions, having won the Premier Division in 2024–25.

+The England Hockey Men's Championship Cup which included Premier division teams was discontinued in favour of a lower tier events.

 Summary

 Reading returned to the Premier Division again following their recent relegation at the end of the 2024 season.
 They were joined by Brooklands Manchester University, who themselves were relegated in 2022–23.
 The four teams promoted to Division 1 from the conference divisions were Guildford, Surbiton 2nd XI, Repton and Timperley.

+Old Georgians won their fourth title in five seasons after defeating Wimbledon 3–2 in the Premier Division finals.